techidaily/site-win11-tips/source/_posts/strategies-to-amend-out-of-memory-issues-in-hogwarts-adventures.md

 ## Does Your PC Meet the Minimum Requirements for Hogwarts Legacy?

  First, ensure your system has the required hardware to run Hogwarts Legacy.
-To do that, go to the[Hogwarts Legacy website](https://www.hogwartslegacy.com/en-us/pc-specs) and note the required specs.
+To do that, go to the [Hogwarts Legacy website](https://www.hogwartslegacy.com/en-us/pc-specs) and note the required specs.
 Then, compare these specifications with those of your computer.

 ![Check the Hogwarts Legacy System Requirements on Warner Bros Website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/1-1.jpg)